 Hagerstown is a medium-sized city located in the state of Maryland.
-With a population of 40,432 people and 22 constituent neighborhoods, Hagerstown is the 18th largest community in Maryland.
-Hagerstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 40,100 people and 22 constituent neighborhoods, Hagerstown is the 18th largest community in Maryland.
+Much of the housing stock in Hagerstown was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Hagerstown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hagerstown are a mix of both white- and blue-collar jobs.
-Overall, Hagerstown is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hagerstown who work in office and administrative support (15.73%), sales jobs (9.41%), and food service (8.15%).
+Overall, Hagerstown is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Hagerstown who work in office and administrative support (13.19%), sales jobs (9.52%), and food service (7.69%).

-Hagerstown is a very ethnically-diverse city.
+Hagerstown is an extremely ethnically-diverse city.
 The people who call Hagerstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hagerstown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hagerstown include Irish, English, Italian, and French .
+Important ancestries of people in Hagerstown include German, Irish, English, Italian, and African.

 The most common language spoken in Hagerstown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.